HabanaAI/Model-References/README.md

 Please visit [this page](https://developer.habana.ai/resources/habana-training-models/#performance) for performance information.

-This repository is a collection of models that have been ported to run on Habana Gaudi AI accelerator.
+This repository is a collection of models that have been ported to run on Intel®️ Gaudi®️ AI accelerator.
 They are intended as examples, and will be reasonably optimized for performance while still being easy to read.

 ## Computer Vision
 | Models                                                                             | Framework         | Validated on Gaudi  | Validated on Gaudi2 |